 Prior to founding LWA, Mr. Walker was the Executive Director of the State Water Resources Control Board, where he was responsible for administering the state’s water quality and water rights programs.
 Prior to joining the State Water Board, he was a senior associate with an environmental engineering consulting firm.
 Mr. Walker has a Bachelor’s degree in Civil Engineering from Sacramento State University and a Master’s degree in Environmental Engineering from University of California at Berkeley.

-Thomas Grovhoug, P.E., President
+Thomas Grovhoug, P.E., Senior Executive

 Susan Walker, Chief Operating Officer

 Ms. Walker came on board as LWA Chief Operating Officer and Chief Financial Officer in 2004.
 Ms. Walker’s primary responsibility at LWA is the internal operations of the company including finances, strategic plan initiatives, business systems, human resources, facilities management, and staff benefits.
 She is active in the Capital Region Family Business Center, an organization devoted to supporting family-owned businesses, and serves on their Program Committee.
 Prior to joining LWA, she worked in the organizational and financial management field at a national charity and a publishing company.
 Ms. Walker has a Bachelor’s degree in Mass Communications from University of California, Berkeley.